galuhalifani/fdn-challenge/static/README.md

 -  Or run from development / source code:

-       1. Git Clone or copy entire 'static' folder with assets
+       1. Git Clone or copy entire folder with assets
-       2. Open index.html under 'static' folder in browser (preferably Chrome)
+       2. Open index.html in browser (preferably Chrome)

 **Notes**